-Public Comment: The amended version of the Citizen Participation Plan shall be made publicly available for a public comment period of no less than thirty (30) days.
+Public Comment: The amended version of the CPP shall be made publicly available for a public comment period of no less than thirty (30) days unless otherwise prescribed by HUD.

-Public Notice: Notice of the 30 day public comment period will be published the day before the public comment period begins
+Public Notice: Notice of the 30-day public comment period will be published the day before the public comment period begins.